-This option can be used to allow the template to calculate volumes for progressive payments or for documenting the final quantity.
-Typically this option will be used for volumes involving simple calculations which will only require length, width and thickness.
+This option can be used for progressive payments or for documenting the final quantity of volumes necessary for undercut, excavation of structures, and isolated locations.

-- (1) In the appropriate fields, enter both a descriptive location and the station to station extents. - (2) Input the measured length, width and depth to calculate a volume. - (3) For additional areas or additional locations, with different dimensions, select the 'New Row' button.
+- (1) Input the measured length, width, and depth to calculate a volume. - (2) For additional areas or additional locations, with different dimensions, select the 'New' button to create a new row for the selected pay item.